 Click on this button to start using Photosymbols.

 This is the main page for browsing and searching for pictures.
 There are three buttons in the top left corner.
-Below is the blue search bar.
-Beneath that is a grid showing the pictures.
+Below that is the search bar.
+Then the rest of the page is a grid showing the pictures.
 As you scroll down more pictures will load on the page.

 The Three Buttons

-The blue button will log you out of your photosymbols account.
-The green button brings you back to this guide whenever you need it.
-The red button shows your saved images / favourites - we'll show you how that works a bit later.
+From left to right, the first blue button will log you out of your photosymbols account.
+The next green button brings you back to this guide whenever you need it.
+The third red button shows your saved images / favourites - see how that works below.

-Type words into the search box in the blue bar.
+Type words into the search box where you see the waving man.
 Then hit enter on your keyboard or click on the grey search icon.
 This will show you the matching pictures.

 If you click on the small text below the search bar View Themes, the search box changes to a pull-down menu showing different categories or themes.
 Click the text again to change back to the search box.